 The concern with it is GoPro is floundering on the stock market.
 Action cameras have plateaued, and the company was pivoting to the Karma.
 Still, those looking for an all-in-one package and have plenty of GoPro accessories, it’s a deal.

-Where to Get a GoPro Karma
+Where to Buy a GoPro Karma

-Best Beginner Drones With Camera
+Best Beginner Drones For Sale

 Looking to save money and still have a solid platform?
 The Phantom 3 Series is a clear winner, while Yuneec and GoPro’s Karma (assuming you own a GoPro) round out the beginner class.
 Deals abound, especially with DJI’s Phantom 3 Series and the new DJI Spark.